 As this study investigates individuals' simultaneous emotional response, visual attention, and recall toward multiple images, the literature on Affect Integration explains the combination of multiple affective stimuli within a given message to arrive at an overall affective response to that particular message.
 When a simultaneous presentation condition, such as print advertising, is considered, the affect integration literature suggests two distinctive mechanisms that individuals use to reach an overall affective reaction toward the stimuli.
-First, previous research has repeatedly demonstrated that the global affective response to an event/stimulus is particularly impacted by the peak level of affect experienced (i.e., the "peak rule").
+First, previous research has repeatedly demonstrated that the global affective response to an event/ stimulus is particularly impacted by the peak level of affect experienced (i.e., the "peak rule").
 In other words, the "peak" will have the predominant impact on the overall affect experienced.
-A peak mechanism may best describe the negative, the most extreme image determines overall emotional response.
+A peak mechanism may best describe the integration of simultaneously presented affective images of the same valence (Chowdhury et al., 2008).
+When advertisement images are all positive or all negative, the most extreme image determines overall emotional response.
 For instance, when individuals are exposed to a pair of positive images, the more positive image determines the overall response, and a peak-positive effect will be observed.

 Second, other research suggests that the overall affective reaction one has to an event/stimulus could simply be a compensatory function (i.e., a mathematical average) of each component experience weighted equally.
 Particularly in a case where both negatively and positively valenced affective images are present, it is no longer clear what the "peak" is.
 There is still an absolute peak value (i.e., either the positive image or the negative image will be of higher affective value to an individual).
 But in this case, it is difficult to determine whether the peak value used will refer to the affective value of the positive image (peak-positive) or the negative image (peak-negative) or the difference in the affect experienced between the positive and negative image (absolute peak).
-In such a situation, a compensatory process becomes possible, whereby the overall response will be a function of both the positive and negative affective images ( Chowdhury et al., 2008).
+In such a situation, a compensatory process becomes possible, whereby the overall response will be a function of both the positive and negative affective images (Chowdhury et al., 2008).
 This could be explained by the coping mechanism that individuals may use a positive affect to regulate a negative affect.
-The presence of positive affect could serve as the emotional buffer that allows individuals to cope with the negative event ( Linville & Fischer, 1991; Olsen & Pracejus, 2004).
+The presence of positive affect could serve as the emotional buffer that allows individuals to cope with the negative event (Linville & Fischer, 1991; Olsen & Pracejus, 2004).

 Overall, if individuals respond to the univalence affective images as a result from the peak affective value, the positive-only images will receive highest Appeal scores, whereas the negative-only images will receive lowest Appeal scores.
-If individuals respond to the affective images of opposite valence by between the positive-only and negative-only images.
+If individuals respond to the affective images of opposite valence by taking the average of all affective components (i.e., the compensatory mechanism), the mixed-valence images will receive an Appeal score in between the positiveonly and negative-only images.
 Therefore, the following hypothesis is proposed:

-H1: Mixed-valence images will receive lower Appeal scores than the positive-only images but higher Appeal scores than the negative-only images.
+H1: Mixed-valence images will receive lower Appeal scores than the positive-only images but higher Appeal scores than the negativeonly images.